AbsaOSS/login-service/README.md

 To interact with the service, most notable endpoints are
  - `/token/generate` to generate access & refresh tokens
  - `/token/refresh` to obtain a new access token with a still-valid refresh token
- - `/token/public-key` to obtain public key to verify tokens including their validity window
+ - `/token/public-key` to obtain the currently signing public key to verify tokens including their validity window
+ - `/token/public-keys` to obtain all available public keys including the current and previously rotated keys.
+ - `/token/public-key-jwks` gives same data as `/token/public-keys` but in the form of a JSON Web Key Set.

 Please, refer to the [API documentation](#api-documentation) below for details of the endpoints.